Serial-Comma/obsidian-notes/H1 Economics/Definitions/Every Definition in econs.md

 Sustained Growth: Refers to a positive and stable growth rate, without a significant upward pressure on the general price level, over an extended period of time

 Sustainable Growth: Indicates a rate of growth that can be maintained without creating other significant economic problems, particularly for future generations.
-It implies a positive and stable g
+It implies a positive and stable growth rate over an extended period of time

+Inclusive Growth indicates a rate of growth that is sustained over a period of time, is broad-based across economic sectors, and creates productive employment opportunities for the majority of the country's population

+## Chapter 3.2 Part 2

+Budget surplus: When budget expenditure is less than budget revenue

+Budge deficit: When budget expenditure is more than budget revenue

+Progressive tax: A tax whose average rate with respect to income rises as income rises

+Regressive tax: A tax whose average rate with respect to income falls as income rises

+Direct tax: Direct tax are paid directly by the tax payer to the tax authorities.
+Such taxes include personal income tax, tax on companies' income and tax on capital and wealth

+Indirect tax: Indirect taxes are taxes imposed on each unit of output produced or transacted

+Discretionary fiscal policy: Refers to deliberate changes in government expenditure or level of d